tombracey/Recruitment-Tool-Using-Google-Maps-API/README.md

 **The overall suitability algorithm can easily be changed**

 The algorithm to create the overall suitability column is on lines 45-46 of `src/main.py`.
-The metrics involved and their weighting can easily be changed on these lines.
+The metrics involved and their weighting can easily be changed.

-If there are no columns matching the algorithm, like a CSV with just names and postcodes, the final table will omit the overall suitability column and instead sort rows by travel time in ascending order.
+If there are no columns matching the algorithm, like a CSV with just names and postcodes, the final table will omit the overall suitability column, and instead sort rows by travel time in ascending order.